kajal1106/JS_DOM-PigGame/README.md

 ## Pig Game
-Pig Game based on CSS3, Javascript using DOM Manipulation and Events.
+>This little pigGame app is just for fun based on CSS3, Javascript using DOM Manipulation and Events.

 /*